CS480UIC/dbs-foodwaste_management_database/documentation/glossary.md

 <br>
 Synonyms: eatery, foodplace
 <br>
-descripton: A restaurant is a business that prepares and serves food and drinks to customers.
+descripton: A restaurant is a business that serves food and drinks to customers.
-Meals are generally served and eaten on the premises,but many restaurants also offer take-out and food delivery services.
+Customers can have food at the restaurant, or can get takeout or get the food delivered

 Entity Name:Inventory
 <br>
 Synonyms:reserve, stockpile
 <br>
-description:Inventory refers to all the items, goods, merchandise, and materials held by a business for selling in the market to earn a profit.
+description:Inventory includes all the items, goods, merchandise, and materials necessary for a restaurant to prepare food and sell it to customers.

 Entity Name: User
 <br>